lukeshafer/blog/src/content/blog/Wrong-About-TailwindCSS.md

 description: I'm not proud of it.
 But I like Tailwind.
 ---

 I’m not the first person to say it, but I was wrong about Tailwind.
 I thought it was just fluff and noise that clogged up HTML, made for people who don’t know CSS well enough to write it properly.
 Markup and style are separate for a reason, right?
-Unfortunately for my ego, I’ve eaten my words: I love Tailwind.
+Unfortunately for my ego, I’ve eaten my words: I _really_ like Tailwind.

 ## What is TailwindCSS?